BaPSF/bapsflib/docs/using_lapd/read_from_digi.inc.rst

 .. note::

-    Since :class:`bapsflib.lapd` leverages the :class:`h5py` package,
-    the data in the HDF5 file resides on disk until one of the read methods, :meth:`~bapsflib.lapd._hdf.file.File.read_data`,
+    Since `bapsflib.lapd` leverages the `h5py` package, the data in the HDF5 file resides on disk until one of the read methods, :meth:`~bapsflib.lapd._hdf.file.File.read_data`,
     :meth:`~bapsflib.lapd._hdf.file.File.read_msi`, or
     :meth:`~bapsflib.lapd._hdf.file.File.read_controls` is called.
 In
-    calling one of these methods, the requested data is brought into memory as a :class:`numpy.ndarray` and a :class:`numpy.view` onto that `~numpy.ndarray` is returned to the user.
+    calling one of these methods, the requested data is brought into memory as a `numpy.ndarray` and a `numpy.view` onto that `~numpy.ndarray` is returned to the user.

 ------